Meet these fabulous educators.

 Co-Founder/Outdoor Education Specialist

-Audrey Elszasz is a Level 3 Forest School Practitioner with a 23-year background in early childhood education.
-She is the founder of Laurel School's Outdoor Pre-Primary (Northeast Ohio's first outdoor education program for 3-5-year-olds), Nature Adventures at Holden Arboretum, and Co-founder of Friends in the Forest: Learning social skills in the outdoor environment.
-In 2020, she co-founded The Natural Classroom with Renee Burr.
+Audrey Elszasz is a Level 3 Forest School Practitioner with a 25-year background in early childhood education.
+She founded Laurel School's Outdoor Pre-Primary (Northeast Ohio's first outdoor education program for 3-5-year-olds), Nature Adventures at Holden Arboretum, and Co-founder of Friends in the Forest: Learning social skills in the outdoor environment.
+In 2018, she co-founded The Natural Classroom.

 Audrey co-authored one of the first studies to have quantitative data comparing an outdoor preschool with a traditional preschool.
 This study highlights the effectiveness of a high-quality outdoor pre-primary education program and brings important quantitative data to the literature. https://files.eric.ed.gov/fulltext/EJ1225659.pdf